ma921/XRDidentifier/README.md

 - scikit-learn

 # Dataset Construction
+In the paper, I used ICSD dataset, but it is forbidden to redistribute the CIFs followed by their license.
+I will write the CIF dataset construction method using COD instead.
 ### 1. download cif files from COD
 Go to the COD homepage, search and download the cif URL list. <br>
 http://www.crystallography.net/cod/search.html